-Learn about new trends in the Bar and Nightclub industry and find information on how to open a bar business or your own nightclub.
+Learn about the Bar and Nightclub industry and find information on how to open a bar business or your own nightclub.
 Don’t forget you can receive free or low-cost training and free professional business advice, from your local Small Business Development Center!

 - SBDCNet’s COVID-19 Small Business Resources

 - SBDCNet’s COVID-19 Industry Resources